+Again we quote:

-Again we quote, "For the Lord God is a sun and shield: the Lord will give grace and glory."
+11 For the Lord God is a sun and shield: the Lord will give grace and glory.

 Of what use is it for the Lord to speak to us of glory?
 What do we know about it?
 Why, we have it before us every day.

-"The heavens declare the glory of God; and the firmament showeth His Handiwork."1 Still more plainly does the psalmist put it in these words, "O Lord our Lord, how excellent is Thy name in all the earth! who hast set Thy glory above the heavens."2 The heavens declare the glory of God, not only because they do His will, but because they are clothed with His glory.
+1 The heavens declare the glory of God: and the firmament shows His Handiwork.

+Still more plainly does the Psalmist put it in these words:

+1 O Lord our Lord, how excellent is Your name in all the earth! who has set Your glory above the heavens.

+The heavens declare the glory.
 The glory of the sun when it shines in its strength is but the reflected glory of the Lord.
 That glory in which God dwells-the light which no man can approach unto-is partly revealed in the firmament.
-So it is true in the most literal sense, that Christ, the great Creator, is the Light of the world.
+So it is true in the most literal sense, that Christ, the great Creator, is the light of the world.

 But grace and glory are equal and interchangeable.
 Thus we read that Christ is the brightness of the Father's glory.
 The Revised Version has it, "the effulgence of His glory."
+Hebrews 1:3.

-"But unto every one of us is given grace according to the measure of the gift of Christ."
-He is "full of grace and truth," and "of His fullness have all we received, and grace for grace."
-Therefore it is evident that grace and glory are the same in measure.
-When
+7 But unto every one of us is given grace according to the measure of the gift of Christ.

+He is "full of grace and truth" (John 1:14), and:

+16 Of His fulness have all we received, and grace for grace.